 Planning Process.
 This Plan updates the 2010 Moloka'i Regional Plan.
-An initial meeting with leaders from the homestead associations was held in September 2018 to gather input on planning process and schedule for this update.
+An initial meeting with leaders from the homestead associations was held in September 2018 to gather input on the planning process and schedule for this update.
 Between November 2018 and June 2019, five community meetings were held to understand community issues, concerns, values and vision for their community, to identify potential projects to address issues and concerns, and to select the top five priority projects.
 The Planning Team then worked with the community to synthesize and compile the priority projects.
 The ideas were compiled into a draft plan for review by the community at a meeting held in October 2019.

 Priority Projects.
 Of the 24 potential projects identified by the community, the top five priority projects are listed below in order of priority.
 Three of the top five priority projects were listed as potential projects in the 2010 Regional Plan.
 These priority projects reflect the projects that the community identified as priorities for DHHL and their community.
 The action steps and required resources in order for these projects to be implemented are also listed below.
+Note that this regional plan is a planning document.
+Information contained within is based on the best available information to date and is subject to change at any time.
+Typically, DHHL Regional Plans are reported on annually at the on-island meeting of the Hawaiian Homes Commission.
+Plan updates or adjustments made are identified at that time.